helixscript/AAVengeR/README.md

 **vectorFastaFile**: given the repetitive nature of LTR sequences and AAV's tendency to self-integrate, vector sequences are needed to remove reads that read into vector bodies rather than into flanking genomic DNA.
 Vector FASTA files should be placed in the *AAVengeR/data/vectors* folder and the name of the file placed in this column.
 It is important that the vector sequence uses capital letters.
 Lowercase letters are ignored and are used for more advanced analyses.

-**leaderSeqHMM**: (retroviral analyses only -- omit for AAV analyses) AAVengeR recognized the ends of LTR sequences using vector specific HMMs which should be placed in the *AAVengeR/data/hmms* folder.
+**leaderSeqHMM**: (retroviral analyses only -- omit for AAV analyses) AAVengeR recognized the ends of LTR sequences using vector specific HMMs (Hidden Markov Models) which should be placed in the *AAVengeR/data/hmms* folder.
 HMMs will be discussed in depth next.

 **flags**: This column provides additional information about how to process samples.<br>
  &nbsp; &nbsp; (mode: integrase) &nbsp; &nbsp; **IN_u5**: anchor read is reading out of LTR U5 into genomic DNA.<br>